a-hisame/aws-mfa-credential-settings/README.md

 # AWS STS Credential Settings

-When you use IAM access key tied with MFA user, you have to publish session token by `get-session-token` and use it.
+When you use IAM access key tied with MFA user and managed strictly policies [(i.e. policy denies any AWS API call except MFA certification)] (https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_users-self-manage-mfa-and-creds.html), you have to publish session token by `get-session-token` and use it.

 The API returns `access_key` , `secret_access_key` and `session_token`